Denoiser-based projections for 2-D super-resolution multi-reference alignment: Numerical experiments

 \section{Numerical experiments}

-We turn to examine the numerical performance of the proposed algorithms.
+We applied the proposed algorithms to the 68 ``natural" images of the CBSD-68 dataset and a cryo-EM image of the E. coli 70S ribosome, available at the Electron Microscopy Data Bank\footnote{\url{https://www.ebi.ac.uk/emdb/}}.
+We set $\Lh=128$, and the images were down-sampled to $\Ll=64,32,16,8$ (namely, down-sampling factors of $K=2,4,6,8,$ respectively).

 For all experiments, we used the BM3D denoiser~\cite{dabov2007image}, where the noise level decays as in~\eqref{eq:decaying_function}.
 Unless specified otherwise, we set $F=5$ for both algorithms.
-For the method of moments, we minimized the least squares objective~\eqref{eq:LS} using the BFGS algorithm with line-search.
+For the MoM, we minimized the least squares objective~\eqref{eq:LS} using the BFGS algorithm with line-search~\cite{bendory2022multi,kreymer2022two}.
 The distributions $\rho_1, \rho_2$ and their initial guesses were drawn from a uniform distribution on $[0,1]$, and normalized so that $\rho_1, \rho_2 \in \bigtriangleup^{\Lh}$.
 The pixel values of all images are in $[0,1]$.
 Each pixel in the initialization of the image estimate, for both algorithms, was drawn i.i.d.\ from a uniform distribution on $[0,1]$, which was then normalized to include the entire $[0,1]$ range.

-Despite the non-convexity of the EM and the method of moments, we observed that a single random initial guess provides consistent results, which are not significantly improved when adding more initial guesses.
+The algorithms were initialized with a single initial guess; considering more initializations did not make a significant effect on the results.

-To account for the shift-invariance of~\eqref{eq:model_1}, we measure the error by:
+Due to the shift-invariance of~\eqref{eq:model_1}, we measure the error by:

-where $\hx$ is the estimated image, and $R_s$ denotes a 2-D translation.
+where $\hx$ is the estimated image, and $R_s$ denotes a 2D translation.
 We define SNR as

 Our algorithms were implemented in Torch.
-The recovery of a high-dimensional signal requires an efficient implementation of the algorithms over GPU.
+The recovery of a high-dimensional signal requires an efficient implementation of the algorithms over GPUs.
 Actually, without this implementation, we were unable to recover images of size $\Lh\geq32$ within a reasonable running time, where reducing the resolution beyond that adversely affects denoising performance.
 The code to reproduce all experiments is available at \url{https://github.com/JonathanShani/Denoiser_projection}.